200 Hour Yoga Teacher Training

 Study the vast, life-changing tradition of yoga with us in our next immersive teacher training program!

-Step into a journey of transformation and enlightenment with us!
+Step into a journey of transformation and illumination with us!
 Dive deep into the ancient, traditional wisdom of yoga in our robust, 200 hour, Yoga Alliance accredited training program.
 This program is for both those interested in teaching yoga someday, and for those simply looking to immerse themselves in the rich wisdom that this tradition has to offer.
 Either way, you’ll come out with tools for navigating life more gracefully, and a network of supportive, life-long friends and colleagues!

 Modules will include: